-SB 110, relating to Rural Communities by Sen. Simon, was passed unanimously by the Community Affairs Committee.
-It has one final stop in Fiscal Policy before moving onto the floor for consideration by the full Senate.
-The companion bill, HB 1427 by Rep. Griffitts has not been heard yet.
-At present, the bill does not directly impact electric cooperatives but we will closely monitor it as it moves along.
+SB 110, relating to Rural Communities by Sen. Simon, passed unanimously in the Fiscal Policy Committee.
+It now moves to the floor for consideration by the full Senate.
+Rep. Griffitts' companion bill, HB 1427 has not been heard yet but could be up next week.
+The bill still does not directly impact electric cooperatives but we will monitor it closely as it progresses.